sat-sat/temp/README.md

 ### Design Choices

+- Added a Fallback Image

+  - Added a quick fallback image for movie posters.

 - Content Top Margin

   - The Figma design shows the landing search page has a 200px-ish top margin and the search results and favorites page share this margin.
 I thought this is a lot of space but I kept it as `margin-top: 20vh`.